 Why Would Someone Need a Hip Arthroplasty?

-Osteoarthritis of rheumatoid arthritis are the most common reasons someone might need a hip arthroplasty.
+Osteoarthritis or rheumatoid arthritis are the most common reasons someone might need a hip arthroplasty.
 The cartridge that cushions the bones of the hip can deteriorate or become damaged over time.
 As a result, the bones can rub against one another without cushioning, causing pain and stiffness.

 Everyday normal activities, such as walking or getting in and out of a chair, can be challenging with these symptoms.
 Even when resting, there may be pain or discomfort.
 If pain or movement cannot be helped by nonsurgical treatments, such as medications, physical therapy, activity modifications, or canes and walkers, you may be a candidate for hip arthroplasty.